@ibnlanre/portal

 // listStore.items.$get() is now [4, 5, 6, 7]

 Subscribes a callback function to state changes.
 The callback receives the new state (and optionally the old state) whenever it changes.
-This method returns an unsubscribe
+This method returns an `unsubscribe` function to stop listening for updates.

 By default, the callback is invoked immediately with the current state upon subscription.
-To prevent this initial invocation, pass false
+To prevent this initial invocation, pass `false` as the second argument.

 **Syntax:**